 Understanding data creates a solid basis on which to make well- informed decisions.
 When querying data, you need to have a precise goal in order for your analysis to be effective and to the point.
 Here at ITReview, we normally say “data speaks for itself, you just need to ask the right questions and create the right conditions to allow it to speak”.
 So, what’s your target market?
 What’s the purpose of this data analysis?

 Depending on your market and goals, the data collected during the processing phase is analysed and managed by showing trends.
 From this data, you get a series of KPIs (Key Performance Indicators) able to guide managers’ choices, providing awareness about the information and real parameters to understand the value of the information.

-Understanding data is the first step for a strategic planning
+Understanding data is the first step in planning a strategy

-The loss of a customer or an exponential sales growth are phenomena to be understood by the company.
-Through drill-down and correlations, Diagnostic Analytics uses different data sets to determine the relationship between variables, or causes and effects.Discover data analytics solutions
+The loss of a customer or exponential sales growth are phenomena that a company needs to understand.
+Through drill-down and correlations, diagnostic analytics uses different sets of correlated data to identify the relationship between variables and cause-and-effect relationships.Discover our Data Analytics solutions

 Data can answer the question “What could happen?”

 In a volatile and fast-moving market, understanding changing requirements and phenomena could prove to be a key strategic tool to beat the competition.

 Through our algorithms, developed using R or Python calculation engines and therefore Machine Learning, the information coming from descriptive and diagnostic analysis are loaded into the system to create a predictive model able to identify possible outcomes based on the analysis of trends and past events.Discover our Advanced Analytics solutions

 Data can answer the question “How should I react to potential future events?”